• Skip to primary navigation

 The room was spacious and light, with a comfortable bed (with mosquito net).
 It had a nice view of the Cam Ly stream and a small balcony.

-I highly recommend joining one of the BBQ evenings; there is great food (homemade spring rolls!), cheap beers and it’s a great way to meet other travelers and exchange stories.
+I highly recommend joining one of the BBQ evenings; there is great food (homemade spring rolls!), and cheap beers and it's a great way to meet other travelers and exchange stories.

 Check prices on Agoda | Check prices on Booking